benrodenhaeuser/benrodenhaeuser.github.io/_drafts/understanding-sinatra.md

 - Parametrized routes
 - Rack middleware

-On every topic listed above, we will implement a more or less simplified version of core Sinatra functionality.
-As a result, following along with this post should be a good preparation for digging into the Sinatra code base yourself.
-My hope is that Frankie could be helpful to some as a launchpad into understanding Sinatra internals.
+On every topic listed above, we will implement a simplified version of core Sinatra functionality.
+The presentation is in iterations.
+We start with a super-simple base setting, and start to extend Frankie’s capabilities from there.
+If you follow along with this post, you should be well-prepared to dig into the Sinatra codebase yourself afterwards.

-The version of Frankie linked to at the end of the post has some additional features that I will not discuss in detail in this post:
+Frankie has some additional features that I will not discuss in detail in this post:

-- Code organization with view templates
+- Separating logic from presentation with view templates
 - Flexible return values for route blocks
-- Flexible control flow with `catch`/`throw`
+- Flexible control flow using `throw`/`catch`

-Making sense of these topics should not be too difficult after reading this post.
+If you feel so inclined, skip the following presentation and go straight to Github – the Frankie code with all the features mentioned is [here][1] – it’s only 200 or so lines of code.

-## Hello Frankie
+## Hello Frankie: Storing routes, handling requests

+*Intro:*
 - At its core, Sinatra is (1) a mechanism for storing routes, and (2) a mechanism for handling requests based on the routes stored.
 So this is where we start.
 - Sinatra makes use of the following basic division of labor: storing routes is a class-level concern, but requests are handled by a fresh instance.
 - If you investigate the Sinatra source code, you will see that part (1), route storage, is a class task, while part (2), request handling, happens at the instance level.
 Let's first see how to store routes.